-I would like detailed instructions on how to use Cisco's recently implemented NetFlow 9 in ASA 5500 security and firewall appliances.
+I would like to have detailed instructions on how to use Cisco's recently implemented NetFlow 9 in ASA 5500 security and firewall appliances.

-Nevertheless, the in-depth traffic information we are getting from the ASA using this technology is very very useful.
+Nevertheless, the in-depth traffic information we get from the ASA using this technology is very useful.

-Bandwidth Monitoring using ASA Netflow Export and PRTG Network Monitor
+Bandwidth Monitoring Using ASA Netflow Export and PRTG

-You can analyze NetFlow 9 data from ASA since version 7.2 of PRTG Network Monitor.
+You can analyze NetFlow 9 data from ASA since PRTG version 7.2.
 The setup is simple:

 Step 1: Configure the ASA

-The data to be exported is defined by a Service policy which brings flow data to the analyzer server.
-The following code works fine if your ASA still uses the default global policy (replace x.x.x.x with the IP adress of your PRTG installation and yy with the desired UDP port number).
+The data to be exported is defined by a service policy which brings flow data to the analyzer server.
+The following code works fine if your ASA still uses the default global policy (replace x.x.x.x with the IP address of your PRTG installation and yy with the desired UDP port number).

 policy-map global_policy class class-default flow-export event-type all destination x.x.x.x yy

 If you are using the ASDM GUI, go to Configuration-Firewall | Service Policy Rules and click Add | Use class-default as the traffic class | Next | Netflow (tab) | Add (check the collectors you want to use) | Finish | Apply.

 For NSEL, see the Networks Training article Cisco ASA NetFlow Support – NetFlow Security Event Logging – NSEL.